- Almere, the Netherlands

 yii, phpunit, fitnesse

-- Create and manage processes that would serve alongside XP (extreme programming) and/or Kanban
+- Created and managed processes that would serve alongside XP (extreme programming) and/or Kanban, making it easier for the product team and developers to communicate

-- Create APIs and libraries, used by the controller and view layers of the application
+- Created APIs and libraries, used by the controller and view layers of the application.
+This allowed less senior developers to write code faster

 Web Developer, SEO Specialist, Smartt, March 2011 – March 2013